lemaral/me/blog/zsh-sticky-prefix.md

 zle -N accept-line
 ```

 It saved a lot of time for me, maybe it'll be useful to you too.
 Please send a PR if you make it nicer.
+I might make this a proper zsh plugin in future.